 Our city’s rich heritage is evident in our celebratory culture.
-We’re proud of where we came from.
-We’re confident in who we are.
+We are incredibly proud of where we came from.
+We are confident in who we are.
 And, we celebrate our ability to adapt and change with the times.
 We are San Antonio.
 And we are rich in Hispanic culture.

 Today, people of Mexican origin make up 91.3 percent of San Antonio’s Hispanic Tejano population, which totals more than 54 percent of the total metro area population.